wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/4-configure-windows-365.md

 5. On the Assign license page, select **Users and groups** to open a list of users and groups.
 6. Select **Assign** at the bottom of the page.

-### Create an on-premises network connection
+### Create an Azure network connection

-An on-premises network connection is required so that Cloud PCs can join the organization's domain and access on-premises resources.
+An Azure network connection (ANC) is required so that Cloud PCs can join the organization's domain and access on-premises resources.
 You'll be connecting to a virtual network configured in Azure that has been set up for connectivity with the on-premises domain controller and network.
 Work with your organization's Azure administrator to identify this.

-To create an on-premises network connection:
+To create an Azure network connection:

-1. Sign in to the Microsoft Endpoint Manager admin center with an account that is an Intune Administrator in Azure AD and has owner permissions to the virtual network in the Azure subscription.
+1. Sign in to the **Microsoft Endpoint Manager admin center** with an account that is an Intune Administrator in Azure AD and has owner permissions to the virtual network in the Azure subscription.
-2. Select **Devices** > **Windows 365** (under **Provisioning**) > **On-premises network connection** > **Create connection**.
+2. Select **Devices** > **Windows 365** (under **Provisioning**) > **Azure network connection** > **Create connection**.
 3. On the **Network details** page, enter a **Name** for the new connection.
 The connection name must be unique within the customer tenant.

     :::image type="content" source="../media/connection-name-c4ff26d6.png" alt-text="Screenshot of connection name":::